 The British left many legacies to its colonial countries.
 Although we still discuss the values of these legacies, they should be listed as follows:

-• It brought significant changes to Southeast Asia.
-The British built more ports, railways, and roads to these countries.
+- It brought significant changes to Southeast Asia.
+The British built more ports, railways, and roads in these countries.

-• The British colonization led many local intellectuals to rise up to liberalize their country.
+- The British colonization led many local intellectuals to rise to liberalize their country.
 It led to the appearance of nationalism.

-• The British colonization brought law, order, and technology into India and changed them into a modern state.
+- The British colonization brought law, order, and technology into India and changed it into a modern state.